thunder-engine/thunder-doc/reference/collider.rst

 ----

-.. _api_Collider_0dab7364:
+.. _api_Collider_f1aed793:

  void **Collider::setAttachedRigidBody** (:ref:`RigidBody<api_RigidBody>` * *body*)

-Attaches the collider to a specific rigid *body*.
-If a RigidBody is attached, the collider will be managed by the rigid *body*.
+Attaches the collider to a specific rigid body.
+If a RigidBody is attached, the collider will be managed by the rigid body.

 **See also** attachedRigidBody().

 ----

-.. _api_Collider_0378c9b5:
+.. _api_Collider_0f9a1378:

  void **Collider::setContact** (:ref:`Collider<api_Collider>` * *collider*)

-Sets a new collision contact with another *collider*.
+Sets a new collision contact with another collider.
 Emits appropriate signals based on whether the contact is new, sustained, or ended.

 ----

-.. _api_Collider_8de4732f:
+.. _api_Collider_6985eb0a:

  :ref:`btCollisionShape<api_btCollisionShape>` * **Collider::shape** ()